(WBIR) In exactly a month, "It's Football Time in Tennessee" will ring out across Rocky Top.

 History of the "Pride of the Southland Marching Band"

 "Pride of the Southland Marching Band" is one of the nation's oldest collegiate bands.
 The band began with 13 members right after the Civil War.
 Since then, the band has grown to more than 300 musicians.

-Of course, the most popular song the band plays is "Rocky Top," a battle cry it's made famous over the years.
-One of the band's most important tasks is to assemble a "T" on the field, welcoming the football team to the field.
+Of course, the most popular song the band plays is "Rocky Top," a battle cry it has made famous over the years.
+One of the band's most important tasks is to assemble a "T" on the field, signaling it's time to give the football team a huge cheer.

 Here's another fun fact: "Pride of the Southland Marching Band" is the only college band to march in twelve consecutive presidential inaugural parades.